-The Penrose team is based at CMU and Columbia University, comprising Katherine Ye, Nimo Ni, Jenna Wise, Keenan Crane, Jonathan Aldrich, Josh Sunshine, and Dor Ma'ayan (incoming).
+The Penrose team is based at CMU, comprising Katherine Ye, Nimo Ni, Jenna Wise, Lily Shellhammer, Dor Ma'ayan, Josh Sunshine, Jonathan Aldrich, and Keenan Crane.
 If you're an author, educator, illustrator, or student interested in trying Penrose, please get in touch!

 Our system is not yet ready for contributions or wide use, but if you follow the repository and join the mailing list, you'll be the first to hear any news.